puravankara/spectronova-task-manager/README.md

 Given additional time, `TaskManager` would be the primary target for unit testing due to its isolated business logic.

 ---

+### Design decisions

+### 1. Chose the Design That Stood Out the Most

+**Decision:** The design reference included multiple variations of the same page.
+I chose the version that stood out the most, with a clearer visual hierarchy, better spacing, and a more polished overall layout.

+**Why:** It provided the best balance between usability and aesthetics, making the task list easier to scan while keeping the interface clean and focused.

+**With more time:** I would compare elements from the other design variations through usability testing and incorporate the strongest ideas into a more refined final design.

+### 2. Fixed sidebar with scrollable content

+**Decision:** The sidebar remains fixed while only the main content area scrolls.

+**Why:** This keeps navigation visible at all times, allowing users to switch sections without losing their place in the task list.

+**With more time:** Make the sidebar collapsible and optimize it for smaller screens.

+---

+### 3. Row hover feedback

+**Decision:** Added a subtle hover state for each table row.

+**Why:** The hover effect makes it easier to identify the active row and improves usability when scanning or interacting with tasks.

+**With more time:** Add keyboard focus and selected-row states to improve accessibility.

+---

+These three read well in a README because they explain **what you chose, why you chose it, and how you'd improve it**, which is exactly what reviewers typically look for.

+### Future Improvements

+- Introduce a table density toggle (Compact/Comfortable) to accommodate different user preferences.
+- Implement a dedicated mobile card layout to improve the experience on smaller screens.
+- Allow users to customize visible columns and their order for a more personalized workflow.

 ## Time Log

 | Phase           | Activity                                                         | Approx. Time |